 The Storm Water Unit addresses issues related to storm water and non-storm water discharges to waters of the nation including storm drains, rivers, streams, lakes, wetlands and the ocean.
 The Clean Water Act requires the State/Regional Boards to regulate the discharge of storm water from a number of sources.
 For Phase I of the program, these sources included large (population greater than 250,000) and medium (population from 100,000 to 250,000) sized municipalities, most industrial sites, and construction activities on one acre or more.
 This web site will be updated with additional information regarding Phase II programs as information become available.

 Some of the storm water programs have been addressed on a statewide basis and some on a regional basis.
 The State Water Resources Control Board (SWRCB) issued two General Permits (General Industrial Activities Storm Water Permit and the General Construction Activity Storm Water Permit) to address most of the industrial facilities and the construction sites within California.
-In addition, the SWRCB issued two state-wide Municipal Permits (the CalTrans MS4 Permit and the Phase II MS4 Permit) Copies of these General Permits, application forms (NOI) and the annual report forms are available at the SWRCB's Storm Water web site.
+In addition, the SWRCB issued two state-wide Municipal Permits (the CalTrans MS4 Permit and the Phase II MS4 Permit) Copies of these General Permits are available at the SWRCB's Storm Water web site.

 The Santa Ana Regional Board adopted a sector-specific General Permit for storm water discharges from certain industrial facilities identified by the Standard Industrial Classification (SIC) Code 5093, specifically identifying metal scrap recyclers (excluding recycling facilities that only receive recyclable materials where no processes are performed on the metal scrap other than sorting, compaction, storage and transport).
-This sector-specific permit (R8-2012-0012, CAG 618001) was adopted on February 10, 2012.
+This sector-specific permit (R8-2018-0069, CAG618001) was adopted on October 19, 2018.

 A number of regional boards, including the Santa Ana Regional Board, adopted individual storm water permits for some of the facilities within their region.
 The regional boards administer the State's General Permits and the regional board's individual permits.